Skip to contents

 si_result

-list; the output from si_estim containing mean, sd, and wts (weights) components
+list; the output from si_estim containing mean, sd, wts, and n_routes components.

 dat

-numeric vector; the index case-to-case (ICC) intervals in days used for estimation
+numeric vector; the index case-to-case (ICC) intervals in days.

 dist

-character; the distribution family used for estimation.
+character; the distribution family.
 Must be either "normal" (default) or "gamma".
-Should match the distribution used in the original si_estim() call
+Should match the distribution used in si_estim().

 scaling_factor